Shlomo1412/PixelUI-v2/docs/guides/getting-started.md

 - Use `z` property to control layering
 - Call `app:render()` to manually redraw (normally automatic)
 - Use `widget.visible = false` to hide widgets
+- Always use `frame:addChild(widget)`, otherwise the widget won't render